When it comes to glute gains, glute bridges and hip thrusts seem to get all the attention.

 - On an exhale press your knees outward and away from one another.

 - Slowly bring the knees back together and repeat.

-People often forget the benefits of keeping your muscles under tension.
-Here, keep your glutes under tension for the full 5 seconds to get the most out of the exercise.
+People often forget the benefits of keeping muscles under tension — the longer your muscles work, the more strength you build.
+Here, you keep your side glutes under tension for 5 full seconds.

 - Stand with your feet hip-width apart, holding a dumbbell in each hand.

 - Take a wide step forward (about three feet) with the right leg.

 - Bend the right knee to 90 degrees and lower the left knee to lightly tap the ground (or hover right above it).

 - With most of your weight in the right leg, straighten your legs and step forward with your left leg, several feet in front of the right.

 - Repeat the motion, stepping forward one leg after the other, adding a lunge in between.

 The bigger your step, the harder you work your glutes, says certified personal trainer Carolina Araujo, CPT.